 You can choose from the best anti-malware or antivirus from this article: Best malware removal tools

-For Android users, you can choose from our best pick of android antivirus: 7 Best antivirus for android
+For Android users, you can choose from our best pick of android antivirus: 7 Best antiviruses for android

 9. Always Keep your software or device up to date

-10. Trust only secured or legitimate website when purchasing a products
+10. Trust only secured or legitimate websites when purchasing a products

 When purchasing online always ensure that the website that you’re trying to have a transaction is secured because bad guys always try to lure people to their evil did, they can even make a fake website and try to scam people.

-11. Always used a Strong Password can improve your internet safety
+11. Always using a Strong Password can improve your internet safety

 12. Using two-way/two-factor verification if possible

-Two-factor, two-step verification or authentication is just the same as long as it works the same principle to protects your device and ensure your internet safety.
+Two-factor, two-step verification or authentication is just the same as long as it works the same principle to protect your device and ensure your internet safety.

 Why used two-step verification? and how it works? does it improve our internet safety?

-Two-step verification adds an extra layer of protection to your accounts every time your login you will be required to enter a code that is sent to your phone for verification to ensure that it is you and no other person try to access to your account and when a bad guy knows your password and try to login to steal your sensitive accounts, they will still need your phone and a code that is sent to your phone to gain access to your respective accounts.
+Two-step verification adds an extra layer of protection to your accounts every time your log in you will be required to enter a code that is sent to your phone for verification to ensure that it is you and no other person trying to access your account and when a bad guy knows your password and try to login to steal your sensitive accounts, they will still need your phone and a code that is sent to your phone to gain access to your respective accounts.